What is OS Command Injection?

 Controls over APIs.
 In some cases, an application might pass a command string for an API to a shell interpreter that handles command chaining and redirection.
 This can lead to a breach.
 Instead, the application should only launch a specific process based on a specific name and command line parameters.
 This way, even if attackers circumvent basic input validation methods, their options and choices are limited.

-CA Veracode Can Help with OS Command Injection
+Veracode Can Help with OS Command Injection

-CA Veracode Web Application Scanning can safely, accurately, and quickly discover web application flaws, including OS command injection, in running web applications in either production or pre-production environments.
+Veracode Web Application Scanning can safely, accurately, and quickly discover web application flaws, including OS command injection, in running web applications in either production or pre-production environments.

-CA Veracode Static Analysis can accurately identify OS command injection vulnerabilities and other flaws in your application and its third-party components, and tell your developers exactly where and how to repair them, all without ever looking at the source code.
+Veracode Static Analysis can accurately identify OS command injection vulnerabilities and other flaws in your application and its third-party components, and tell your developers exactly where and how to repair them, all without ever looking at the source code.

 Our cloud-based application security platform helps you manage your application security program, track progress, and educate your developers on avoiding and repairing OS command injection and other security flaws through integrated eLearning materials.